-All data aggregated on the website and the Insighter data hub will be openly available.
-These will include:
+All data aggregated on the website and the Insighter datahub are openly available.
+These include:

-- Data regarding previous actions, results of case-studies; the latter will be anonymised data and previously agreed with by the signature of an informed consent by the data owner. - Data regarding the behaviour change model and resulting tools (FLW Index, FLW rapid appraisal tool when relevant, previously agreed with by the signature of an informed consent by the data owner). - Data regarding events and activities, including venue, date, type of demonstrations, involved actors, etc. - Deliverables, reports, scientific papers, educational and communication packages, capacity building materials, communication and dissemination materials.
+- Data regarding previous and on-going actions, case studies datasets; the latter are anonymised data and previously agreed with by the signature of an informed consent by the data owner. - Data regarding the behaviour change model and resulting tools (FLW Index, FLW rapid appraisal tool when relevant, previously agreed with by the signature of an informed consent by the data owner). - Data regarding events and activities, including venue, date, type of demonstrations, involved actors, etc. - Deliverables, reports, scientific papers, educational and communication packages, capacity building materials, communication and dissemination materials.

 No special software solutions are needed for accessing the databases.
-The required tools are: a web browser and, for accessing the project documents, MS Office or Linux.
+The required tools are: a web browser and MS Office or Linux for accessing the project documents, the Insighter Datahub and FLW rapid appraisal tool.

-Datasets will be anonymised where possible; when only pseudonymisation is possible, then the data set will not be open due to GDPR.
+Datasets are anonymised where possible; when only pseudonymisation is possible, then the data set will not be open due to GDPR.
 See Annex 1 for guidelines.